 The X-ray properties of compact and extended samples are compared in Figs. \ref{fig: scatter Lr-LX}--\ref{fig: triangle Lr-LX full}.
-The slopes and normalization of the scaling relations agree, and the main difference consists of the extended source exhibiting a lower scatter.
-Nevertheless, the level of scatter for extended sources is higher than what is found for $z>0.15$ X-ray clusters in \cite{Damsted23}, confirming their results on the strong increase of scatter in full $L_X$ towards low redshifts.
+The slopes and normalization of the scaling relations are in agreement and the main difference consists of the extended source exhibiting a lower scatter.
+Nevertheless, the level of scatter for extended sources is higher than what is found for $z>0.15$ X-ray clusters in \cite{Damsted23}, confirming their results on the strong increase in scatter in full $L_X$ toward low redshifts.
 The $L_{X}-\sigma_v$ scaling relation provides insights into the mass calibration of the sample.